-Your Compound Miter Saw has been shipped completely assembled except for the blade, miter lock handle, laser, and dust guide.
+Your Compound Miter Saw has been shipped completely assembled except for the accessories, blade, miter lock handle, and dust quide or dust bag.

 WARNING: If any parts are missing, do not operate this tool until the missing parts are replaced.
 Failure to do so could result in possible serious personal injury.